New to The Street TV / Newsmax TV Announces its Eight Interviews on This Week's TV Broadcast, Episode #386, September 18, 2022, 10-11 AM ET

 As an award-winning developer of premium social virtual and augmented reality experiences, CEEK VR is an all-inclusive Metaverse where creators can own, build, and monetize their experiences in virtual worlds using $CEEK, the in-world utility token for the CEEK Metaverse.
 CEEK has distributed content for global superstars such as Lady Gaga, Ziggy Marley, Daddy Yankee, Luis Fonsi, Future, and Demi Lovato.
 Part of CEEK's mission is empowering creators with the tools needed to generate new revenue streams from their artistry digitally.
 CEEK prides itself on helping music artists, athletes, event creators, and makers create exquisite, direct-to-fan experiences that delight and drive long-term sustainable engagement within existing and emerging virtual worlds.
 CEEK simulates the communal experience of attending a live concert, a sporting event, and other ‘money can't buy exclusive experiences with friends from anywhere at any time - https://www.ceek.com/.

-Sekur Private Data, Ltd. (OTCQX: SWISF) (CSE: SKUR) (FRA: GDT0) is a Cybersecurity and Internet privacy provider of Swiss-hosted solutions for secure communications and secure data management.
+Sekur Private Data, Ltd. SWISF SKUR GDT is a Cybersecurity and Internet privacy provider of Swiss-hosted solutions for secure communications and secure data management.
 The Company distributes encrypted emails, secure messengers, secure communication tools, secure cloud-based storage, disaster recovery, and document management products.
 The Company sells and serves consumers, businesses, and governments worldwide through approved wholesalers, distributors, and telecommunications companies.
 Contact Sekur Private Data, Ltd. at corporate@globexdatagroup.com or visit https://www.sekurprivatedata.com and https://www.sekur.com.

 About Mikra Cellular Sciences: